xu-jiayao/xu-jiayao.github.io/_pages/about.md

 We employ a sparse sensing matrix composed mainly of zero-vectors, resulting in an invertible full-rank matrix after removing these vectors, enabling the replacement of the iteration-based reconstruction procedure with a single matrix multiplication.

-The result shows that our work accelerates the state-of-the-art method by <font color=darkred>65 ×</font> and achieves 81.92Gpixels/s reconstruction.
+The result shows that our work accelerates the state-of-the-art method by <font color=darkred>65 × and achieves 81.92Gpixels/s reconstruction.</font>

 [**Paper**](https://ieeexplore.ieee.org/abstract/document/9937930)
 <!-- /